-If you’re new to using an antivirus and need to protect a lot of devices, especially Windows devices, the Household plan is both a good price and offers all the features you’ll need to stay protected.
+If you’re new to using an antivirus and need to protect a lot of devices, especially Windows devices, the Household/Family plan is both a good price and offers all the features you’ll need to stay protected.
 The Multi-device plan still offers lots of value, but the Individual plan (only 1 device) is not really worth it.
 If you only need to protect one device, it’s better to go with something else like Norton 360 or Avira Prime.

 What I Like:

 - Quick installation and easy set up.